siva1999/spark-taxi-analysis/README.md

 1. Clone the repository
 2. download and install google cloud CLI
 3. In the GCP create a cluster
+4. setup Bucket for storage
-4. Upload the data to GCP using CLI
+5. Upload the data to GCP using CLI
-5. Upload the spark job scripts to GCS
+6. Upload the spark job scripts to GCS
-6. Submit the Spark job to the Dataproc cluster.
+7. Submit the Spark job to the Dataproc cluster.

 Spark Jobs: